faizi05/Bootstrap-Projects/README.md

 $ https://github.com/faiziiii05/Bootstrap-Projects
 ```

-2. Navigate to the project folder that word best for you
+2. Navigate to the project folder that work best for you

 3. Enjoy